7 Benefits of Cooking from Scratch

 5. Learn essential skills

-Recent events have shown that life skills such as cooking are essential when restaurants and cafés are suddenly closed and supermarket shelves are empty.
+Life skills such as baking and cooking are essential when disaster strucks, forcing restaurants and cafés to suddenly close and supermarket shelves are stripped from essentials such as bread.

-By learning how to cook your meals from scratch you are not only adding an essential skill to your repertoire, it is also a gift you can pass down to future generations.
+By learning how to make your meals and basic foods from scratch you are not only adding an essential skill to your repertoire, it is also a gift you can pass down to future generations.
 By cooking together and sharing meals with loved ones you can also feed food culture in your family and community.

-My simple spelt bread and sauerkraut recipes are a good examples.
+My 5-minute blender condensed milk and homemade Greek yogurt recipes are a good examples.

 6. Reduce waste